 We want to know what lots of different people think about our plans for making health and social care information accessible.
 This includes patients, carers and service users who are d/Deaf or have some hearing loss, blind or have some visual loss, are deafblind, or have a learning disability.
 It also includes health and social care professionals and organisations, patient groups and communication professionals.

-The notes from these workshops will be published here as they are finalised:
+The notes from these workshops are available below:

 Sense have produced a short video about the workshop they hosted, this is available on their website.

-CHANGE have also produced a video about the workshops they held and the involvement of people with learning disabilities in this work.
-This is available on their website.
+CHANGE have produced a report of the five focus groups they held, and an easy read summary.
+They have also produced a short video about the involvement of people with learning disabilities in this work.
+This is available their website.

 In addition, two workshops took place with d/Deaf service users in Wandsworth and the notes from these discussions are now available: